lachrimae/filter/README.md

 The second filtering process is arguably the most elementary filter possible of its kind.
 It sets the present output sample to the average of the two most recent input samples.
 I used SSE2 assembly instructions to compute this.

-My code is mostly in `dsp.cpp`, and I use the library [AudioFile](https://github.com/adamstark/AudioFile/) library to manage I/O.
+My code is mostly in `dsp.cpp`, and I use the [AudioFile](https://github.com/adamstark/AudioFile/) library to manage I/O.

 # Build instructions
 ```bash